In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 Ignoring other languages

-The final major mistake I see people make when learning Swift is dismissing other languages as inferior to Swift.
+The final major mistake people make when learning Swift is dismissing other languages as inferior to Swift.

 iOS development resources and courses

-There are many out there, and I appreciate the fact that the Swift community has such a diverse group of people sharing their knowledge.
+There are many out there, and the Swift community has such a diverse group of people sharing their knowledge.

-However, in this article, I'm going to focus on free resources – places where you can learn to build fantastic apps without spending a dime.
+However, in this article, we're going to focus on free resources – places where you can learn to build fantastic apps without spending a dime.

 This is due to two factors: